Latte and the Magic Waterstone poster

 The inciting incident occurs at 10 minutes when The tyrannical bear king Bantur steals the magic waterstone, causing the forest's water supply to dry up and threatening all the animals with drought and death..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Latte and Tjum actively choose to leave the forest and begin their journey to Bantur's mountain stronghold, crossing into unknown and dangerous territory., moving from reaction to action.
+This demonstrates the protagonist's commitment to Latte and Tjum actively choose to leave the forest and begin their journey to Bantur's mountain stronghold, crossing into unknown and dangerous territory., moving from reaction to action.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Latte is captured by Bantur and faces seeming death.
 Tjum is separated from her, and all hope appears lost.
-The mission has failed and Latte confronts her deepest fear of inadequacy., shows the protagonist at their lowest point.
+The mission has failed and Latte confronts her deepest fear of inadequacy., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Latte realizes that courage comes from within and her worth isn't determined by others' opinions.
 She synthesizes her friendship lessons with her own inherent bravery, ready for the final confrontation., demonstrating the transformation achieved throughout the journey.